stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### NVMe format

 This step optional. macOS works faster and better with NVMe with 4k blocks.
-Usually NVMe formatted for 512 or 512e block size for old Windows version compatibility.
-Windows 8.1 and later fully compatible with 4k block size.
+Usually NVMe formatted with 512 or 512e block size for unknown reason.
+Maybe another Windows compatibility issue.
+Anyway, Windows 10 works with no issues with NVMe with 4k blocks.

 Best way to format NVMe drive is boot from Linux Live USB media and use ``smartctl`` and ``nvme-cli`` tools.